What is Oracle WebLogic?

-To ensure the availability and performance of such applications, performance monitoring is essential.
+To ensure the availability and performance of Java applications running on Oracle WebLogic, performance monitoring of all aspects of Oracle WebLogic’s functioning is essential.
 In this blog, we discuss the top 8 areas that performance monitoring solutions need to cover to provide IT operations teams with the insights they need for proactively monitoring the performance of a WebLogic application server and the applications hosted on it.

 A Peek into the Architecture of a WebLogic Application Server

 To determine the key areas that we need to focus on to get the best performance out of a WebLogic application server, let’s look at the typical application architecture that Oracle WebLogic is deployed in.